Safe help for parents

 Can I subscribe for my parent?

-Will Emily ask for passwords?
+Will Lumaneta ask for passwords?

 No. Lumaneta is designed to avoid password sharing, one-time-code sharing, and unnecessary remote access.